achintyashah9/CivicChain.03/README.md

 Every year, our municipal corporations publish hundreds of pages of budget PDFs filled with numbers, codes, and jargon.
-Citizens pay their taxes but rarely understand:
-Where is the money actually going?
+Citizens pay their taxes but rarely understand: Where is the money actually going?
 Why are some roads still broken despite funds being allocated?
 Why do some wards seem neglected while others get more projects?

 CivicChain was built to answer these questions.
-We take those complex, inaccessible budget PDFs and turn them into something every citizen can use:
--> Interactive dashboards, plain-language AI insights, and ward-level maps.
+We take those complex, inaccessible budget PDFs and turn them into something every citizen can use: -> Interactive dashboards, plain-language AI insights, and ward-level maps.

-    Because in a democracy, informed citizens are empowered citizens.
+Because in a democracy, informed citizens are truly empowered citizens.

 What CivicChain Does
 Data Pipeline -> Automatically fetches municipal budget PDFs every year AI Parsing & OCR -> Handles English + regional language documents